pawanit17/springboot/README.md

 `SpringApplication.run()` runs the Tomcat servlet container.
 This is done programmatically and the relevant Tomcat jar files are loaded into the project via the Maven repository.

 ![Maven Configuration](spring-auto-configuration.png)

+Having Tomcat server embedded has the following advantages:
+1. Convenience
+2. Standalone application
+3. Useful for Microservices architecture - no additional steps needed to configure multiple Microservices instances.
+4. Servlet container is now part of Application itself and can be configured via Application configuration itself.